Colorado pikeminnow: Restoration efforts

 The Colorado pikeminnow was one of the first species listed under the Endangered Species Act in 1973 as endangered, due to its extirpation from the Lower Colorado River Basin following damming in the early 20th century.
 A stocking program in the Verde River has been discontinued due to futility, and current conservation efforts are aimed at preserving pikeminnow populations in three subbasins within the Upper Colorado River: the Green River, the Upper Colorado River and the San Juan River.
-A draft recovery plan published in 2022 projected a cost of nearly $180 million USD over 15 years to recover the Colorado pikeminnow through management of water flow, maintenance of fish passages and control of nonnative species, among other measures.
+A draft recovery plan published in 2022 projected a cost of nearly US$180 million over 15 years to recover the Colorado pikeminnow through management of water flow, maintenance of fish passages and control of nonnative species, among other measures.